vranathunga/vranathunga/README.md

 - **Position:** Lecturer and Researcher in Computational Neurology
 - **Research Interests:**
+  - 🧩 Computational analysis of neurological disorders
-  - 🧩 Neural network modeling of brain activity
+  - 🧪 Neural network modeling of brain activity
-  - 🧪 Computational analysis of neurological disorders
-  - 🖥️ Brain-computer interfaces and neuroinformatics
+  - 🖥️ Brain-computer interfaces
   - 🤖 Applications of AI in neuroscience

-- 💡 Passionate about teaching, mentoring, and sharing reproducible research.

 ---